 What is the archangel Raphael known for?

-The Archangel Raphael is mentioned in the Old Testament Book of Tobit, where he is presented as the protector and wise guide of Tobias, on his way to Raguel’s house to marry Sarah.
-When he reveals himself to Tobias, this archangel says that he is an archangel mentioned in the Bible.
+The Archangel Raphael is mentioned in the Old Testament Book of Tobit, where he is presented as Tobias’s protector and wise guide on his way to Raguel’s house to marry Sarah.

 The archangel Raphael is known for the miraculous healing he gave Tobias.
 He is said to be the one who healed Abraham after he was circumcised and gave Moses a book describing all the herbs with healing powers that grow on the earth.
 In the Old Testament Book of Tobias, Raphael is said to have healed Tobias’ father, who was blind, using an ointment made from the entrails of a fish.